-The Ritchie Centre at Monash Institute of Medical Research is the principal research centre of the Monash University Department of Obstetrics and Gynaecology at the Southern Clinical School and a major research partner of the Department of Paediatrics.
+The Ritchie Centre at Monash Institute of Medical Research is the principal research centre of the Monash University Department of Obstetrics and Gynaecology at the School of Clinical Sciences and a major research partner of the Department of Paediatrics.
 Our mission is to improve the health of women and children through innovative research that informs better healthcare.
 The Ritchie Centre has over 150 research staff and students, including fetal physiologists, immunologists, stem cell biologists, neonatologists, paediatricians, obstetricians, gynaecologists, and radiologists.

 Research at The Ritchie Centre